AdobeDocs/analytics-2.0-apis/projects.md

 # Project Definition Data Structure
 The project definition data structure is used to communicate project rules to the API.
 This data structure defines the raw logic that is used to layout a workspace project.
-The project definition is a hierarchical data structure of workspaces, panels, and other properties that ares used to define the project.
+The project definition is a hierarchical data structure of workspaces, panels, and other properties that are used to define the project.
 Workspace in the Adobe Analytics UI defines these rules and can be a useful tool for creating and understanding how projects are structured.

 ## Example